 Nearly 4,000 streetlights illuminate highways and city streets in Redmond.
 Some streetlights in Redmond are owned and maintained by the City, while others are owned and maintained by Puget Sound Energy.

-All City and PSE owned lights on arterials and major residential streets are surveyed by Traffic Operations Safety and Engineering Division (TOSE) staff every three months during nighttime surveys to identify and repair streetlight outages.
+All City and PSE owned lights on arterials and major residential streets are surveyed by Traffic Operations Safety and Engineering Division (TOSE) staff annually during nighttime surveys to identify and repair streetlight outages.

 LED Streetlight Conversion

 In January 2018 City crews with the help of McKinstry and Northwest Edison began converting City owned streetlights from High Pressure Sodium (HPS) to Light Emitting Diode (LED).